glassbeadsoftware/snapmail-dna/README.md

 You should get an `Await successfull` response.
 Otherwise it will timeout.

-To run a temporary test agent, do:
+ 3. To run a temporary test agent, do:
 ```
 nix-shell --run 'hc run --networked sim2h --sim2h-server ws://sim2h.harris-braun.com:9051 --agent-name Alice --port 8888'
 ```

+ 4. Open your favorite web browser at url: `http://127.0.0.1:8888`

 To run a permanent test agent, modifiy the example `conductor-config*.toml` files provided.
 Than do:

 ```